Keith Wakefield

-Keith Ivor Wakefield (formerly Sturgess; born 27 July 1948) is a British Labour politician and twice Leader of Leeds City Council from 2003 to 2004 and 2010 to 2015.
+Keith Ivor Wakefield (formerly Sturgess; 27 July 1948 – 19 September 2026) was an English Labour politician and twice Leader of Leeds City Council from 2003 to 2004 and 2010 to 2015.
 He served as a councillor for 31 years between 1988 and 2019.

-Personal life
+Early years, education and teaching career

-Wakefield was born on 27 July 1948 in Herefordshire.
+Wakefield was born in Herefordshire on 27 July 1948.
 After separating from his father while Wakefield was an infant, his mother, Aileen Mable, was unable to manage his care as a single parent and Wakefield was raised in an orphanage in Birmingham.
 He was fostered at seven years old and moved to Leicester.
 He revealed in a 2013 profile by The Yorkshire Post he had suffered from neglect by his foster parents.

 He left school at 14 with no qualifications, working in various blue-collar roles including in manufacturing.
 Wakefield studied as a mature student for various qualifications, including O-Levels and A-Levels.
 He later graduated from the University of Birmingham with a degree in Government, a Master's degree in Industrial Relations from the University of Warwick at the age of 30, and a Postgraduate Certificate in Education from Holly Bank College of Education, today part of the University of Huddersfield.
 Wakefield then taught as a lecturer at Solihull College, Warrington Collegiate, The Open University and then Wakefield College from 1983 to 2003.

-Wakefield has three children and been married and separated twice.